Understanding Diamond Certificates

 Who Certifies Diamonds?

 There are hundreds of Diamond Grading Laboratories worldwide, and in truth anyone with a knowledge in diamonds could set up a Diamond Grading Laboratory.
 It is also worth noting that to date there are no international bodies set up to control these laboratories.
-In fact, even well respected international grading labs come up with different results – just look at this recent study completed by Rapaport; Grading The Graders.
+In fact, even well respected international grading labs come up with different results – just look at this study completed by Rapaport; Grading The Graders.

 The most important characteristic of a gemological laboratory is that they are entirely objective regarding the diamond grading they perform.
 This means that they must be independent from any commercial interests; for example, if a laboratory is in anyway affiliated with a retailer, wholesaler or diamond trader, there could be problems in terms of the objectivity of their assessments.

-Get an Accurate Grade
+Get An Accurate Grade

 Diamond grading is very subjective as it is the personal opinion of the highly skilled gemologist who is assessing the stone.
 Because of this however, one laboratory’s grade of a particular diamond may not match that of another grading the same stone.
 To avoid this, it is important to stick to a reputable Gemological Laboratory in order to get an accurate